Skip to content

 Configuration

 Black reads the [tool.black] table in pyproject.toml.
-The available options are deliberately limited: line-length, target-version, skip-string-normalization, skip-magic-trailing-comma, file/directory exclusion patterns, and a preview flag for upcoming style changes.
+The available options are deliberately limited: line-length, target-version, skip-string-normalization, skip-magic-trailing-comma, file/directory exclusion patterns, --preview for changes targeting next year’s stable style, and --unstable for experimental changes that may not graduate.
 This scarcity of knobs is the tool’s central design choice.

 Integration